reverent21/Internet-Fandom-Civs/README.md

 Literally the first mod I ever made, so it sucks

-Currently only one civ and new religion for now.
-Will add more when I get more ideas and get more familiar with modding.
+Will include custom unit sprites when I learn how to make them.
+Even though this mod sucks, I want it to be as complete as I can make it.

-Current ideas for future civs: Weebs, Undertale fandom, Fnaf fandom
+Current ideas for future civs: Undertale fandom, Fnaf fandom

 Might add non fandom joke civs as well